newtfire/textAnalysis-Hub/removeLargeFilesFromGit.md

 `git rm -r --cached .`

 It's crucial that you're navigated to the "root level" of your Github repo when you enter this command.
+This command doesn't delete any of your local files, but it does remove them from git's tracking.
 The dot `.` at the end of the command means "here in this directory space."
 The `rm` means "remove", while the `-r` means "recursively" (looking down into all the directories below / inside this space.
+* To complete the removal, you need to **add, commit, and push** the change.

 #### Scenario 2: You committed and tried to push a file above 100MB and now the repo is jammed up